Coalitions & CollaborativeS

 Recommends changes to state and agency health policies, practices, and structures to align them within a racial justice and health equity framework.
 The purpose is to make necessary institutional and statutory changes necessary to promote health equity, improve disaggregated data collection, and recommend interventions for racial health disparities in social determinants of health.
 Establishing racial justice will take foundational reform and is why this Council will be inclusive of representatives from diverse backgrounds, while at the same time explicitly centering Black, Indigenous and People of Color.
 BIPOC communities have already been communicating the policies and investments that will have the most significant impact on their communities.

-Umatilla County Community Advisory Council gathers professionals from various sectors, service providers, community based organizations, and community members to advise and inform about the needs and work that is going on locally in the county.
+The LCHP gathers professionals from various sectors, service providers, community based organizations, and community members to advise and inform about the needs and work that is going on locally in the county.
+Eastern Oregon Coordinated Care Organization (EOCCO) has consistently reinvested in programs and initiatives to

 Education